Examples of Conduct Prohibited Under the Sexual Violence Policy

 - are or were married to one another

 - are or were residing together in the same household

-- having a child in common regardless of whether they have ever married or lived together; or
+- have a child in common regardless of whether they have ever married or lived together

 - are or have been in a substantive dating or engagement relationship

 Sexual Exploitation: Sexual exploitation occurs when an individual takes non-consensual or abusive sexual advantage of another for one’s own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
 Examples of sexual exploitation include, but are not limited to: